-\$29,000,000 CITY OF HALTOM CITY, TEXAS (A POLITICAL SUBDIVISION OF THE STATE OF TEXAS LOCATED IN TARRANT COUNTY) GENERAL OBLIGATION BONDS, SERIES 2021
+\$5,445,000 CITY OF HALTOM CITY, TEXAS (A POLITICAL SUBDIVISION OF THE STATE OF TEXAS LOCATED IN TARRANT COUNTY) GENERAL OBLIGATION REFUNDING BONDS, SERIES 2021A

-Dated Date: August 1, 2021

-Due: February 1, as shown on inside cover
+Dated Date: November 1, 2021 Due: February 1, as shown on inside cover

-The \$29,000,000 City of Haltom City, Texas General Obligation Bonds, Series 2021 (the "Bonds") are being issued by the City of Haltom City, Texas (the "Issuer" or the "City") in accordance with the Constitution and the general laws of the State of Texas, including Chapters 1251 and 1331, as amended, Texas Government Code, the City's Home Rule Charter, a bond election held on May 1, 2021, and an ordinance (the "Ordinance") to be adopted by the City Council on August 9, 2021.
+The \$5,445,000 City of Haltom City, Texas General Obligation Refunding Bonds, Series 2021A (the "Bonds") are being issued by the City of Haltom City, Texas (the "Issuer" or the "City") in accordance with the Constitution and laws of the State of Texas (the "State"), particularly Chapter 1207, as amended, Texas Government Code, an ordinance (the "Ordinance") adopted by the City Council on October 25, 2021, and the City's Home Rule Charter.
 (See "THE BONDS - Authority for Issuance" herein.)

-The Bonds are direct obligations of the Issuer payable from the proceeds of an annual ad valorem tax levied against all taxable property in the City, within the limits prescribed by law.
+The Bonds are direct obligations of the Issuer payable from an annual ad valorem tax levied against all taxable property in the City, within the limits prescribed by law.
 (See "THE BONDS - Security for Payment" and "AD VALOREM PROPERTY TAXATION" herein.)

-Interest on the Bonds will accrue from August 1, 2021(the "Dated Date") and will be payable on February 1 and August 1 of each year, commencing February 1, 2022 until the earlier of stated maturity or prior redemption, and will be calculated on the basis of a 360-day year of twelve 30-day months.
+Interest on the Bonds will accrue from November 1, 2021 (the "Dated Date") and will be payable on February 1 and August 1 of each year, commencing February 1, 2022 until the earlier of stated maturity or prior redemption, and will be calculated on the basis of a 360-day year of twelve 30-day months.
 The definitive Bonds will be issued as fully registered obligations in book-entry form only and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository (the "Securities Depository").
 Book-entry interests in the Bonds will be made available for purchase in principal amounts of \$5,000 or any integral multiple thereof within a maturity.
 Purchasers of the Bonds ("Beneficial Owners") will not receive physical delivery of certificates representing their interest in the Bonds purchased.
 So long as DTC or its nominee is the registered owner of the Bonds, the principal of and interest on the Bonds will be payable by BOKF, NA, Dallas, Texas, as initial Paying Agent/Registrar, to the Securities Depository, which will in turn remit such principal and interest to its Participants, which will in turn remit such principal and interest to the Beneficial Owners of the Bonds.
 (See "BOOK-ENTRY-ONLY SYSTEM" herein.)